-The MCO must issue an expedited resolution within 3 working days after receiving the appeal.
+The MCO must [provide for prompt access to MCO case records as specified in DSSM 5403.
+The MCO must also] issue an expedited resolution within 3 working days after receiving the appeal.
 Expedited appeals must otherwise follow all other standard appeal requirements.